Barcode36/Gestionale-JavaFX/README.md

 0.5.5 BETA
 The "Save bug" is fixed, now all changes are made directly in the database.
 Added Fatture in model package, added Fatture tab in view and listViewFatture.
 Until the end of development i'll backup all database and upload here.

+0.5.6 BETA
+Starting to add Material design with JFoenix and some bugfix.